 |Work Study||$ 2,500||$ 2,500|

-In this example, Institution N's package had a $1,000 gap as the total amount in the financial aid package is $1,000 less than the student's financial need.
-In addition, Institution N included $2,000 more loans in their financial aid package than Institution M did.
+In this example, Institution N's package has $5,500 in unmet need.
+In addition, Institution N includes $2,000 more loans than Institution M did.

 How does a college savings plan help this family?

 A college savings plan can help pay the Expected Family Contribution portion of the amount due.
 Those who have planned and saved have more options for their children.

 Does having a college savings account reduce one's ability to receive financial aid?

 The majority of families do not have a calculated contribution from assets.
 Assets are protected to recognize that families have other expenses.